 We want to make sure that what you are taking isn’t causing your symptoms and won’t interact with medicines we prescribe.

-The Health Center is staffed with nurse practitioners (NPs) and a registered nurse.
+The Health Center is staffed with nurse practitioners (NPs), a certified physician assistant and a registered nurse.

 The NPs can handle most problems you may have while on campus.
-They can do exams, order labs and x-rays and write prescriptions.
+They can perform exams, order labs and x-rays and write prescriptions.

 Your visit to the Health Center is confidential.